qtnc/UniversalSpeech/readme.md

 ## 2.5.
 From a language with an FFI library
 Most languages provide an FFI library to access native C/C++ DLLs.
 You can use them to access the API with your favorite language.

-* Lua: example in test.lua that run with luajit 2.x with the included FFI library (does not work with standard lua 5.1.x or 5.2.x)
+* Lua: example in test.lua that run with luajit 2.x with the included FFI library (does not work with standard lua 5.x)

 Examples in one or more of these languages would be welcome :